Dasatinib

 Dasatinib, sold under the brand name Sprycel among others, is a targeted therapy medication used to treat certain cases of chronic myelogenous leukemia (CML) and acute lymphoblastic leukemia (ALL).
 Specifically it is used to treat cases that are Philadelphia chromosome-positive (Ph+).
 It is taken by mouth.

 Common adverse effects include low white blood cells, low blood platelets, anemia, swelling, rash, and diarrhea.
 Severe adverse effects may include bleeding, pulmonary edema, heart failure, and prolonged QT syndrome.
-Use during pregnancy may result in harm to the baby.
+Use during pregnancy may result in harm to the fetus.
 It is a tyrosine-kinase inhibitor and works by blocking a number of tyrosine kinases such as Bcr-Abl and the Src kinase family.

 Dasatinib was approved for medical use in the United States and in the European Union in 2006.
 It is on the World Health Organization's List of Essential Medicines.

 Medical uses

 Dasatinib is used to treat people with chronic myeloid leukemia and people with acute lymphoblastic leukemia who are positive for the Philadelphia chromosome.